atamshkai/Chatgpt-on-termux/README.md

 ```

-## Add your openai api key in line 4
+## Change your openai api key in line 4 and paste it to termux

 ```